rabbitmq/rabbitmq-website/site/plugins.md

 ### <a id="troubleshooting-plugin-not-found" class="anchor" href="#troubleshooting-plugin-not-found">3rd Party Plugin Not Found</a>

 When a plugin is enabled but the server cannot locate it, it will report an error.
-Since any plugin name can be given to `rabbitmq-plugins`, double checking the name:
+Since any plugin name can be given to `rabbitmq-plugins`, double check the name:

 <pre class="lang-bash">